 Let’s take a moment to consider the value of free organic traffic from Google.

 According to Ubersuggest a keyword such as “weight loss workout” has a monthly search volume of 22,200.
-It has a SEO Difficulty of only 29/100 so it’s relatively easy to rank for.
+It has an SEO Difficulty of only 29/100 so it’s relatively easy to rank.
 A paid ad on Google for this keyword would cost you about $2.89 per click.